NyCodeGHG/teamcity-documentation/topics/multinode-setup.md

 ## Failover

-In the case of a failover, when the main node is no longer available either because of a crash or during maintenance, a secondary node can be granted with the “Main TeamCity node” responsibility and act as a main node temporarily or permanently.
+In the case of a failover, when the main node is no longer available either because of a crash or during maintenance, a secondary node can be granted with the "_Main TeamCity node_" responsibility and act as a main node temporarily or permanently.

 Each secondary node tracks the activity of the current main node and, if it is inactive for several minutes (3 by default), shows the corresponding health report.
 After you see this report, you can assign the "_Main TeamCity Node_" responsibility to another node.
 However, if this inactivity has not been planned (that is, the main node has crashed), it is important to verify that no TeamCity server processes are left running on the inactive node.
-If you detect such processes, you need to stop them before reassigning the “Main TeamCity node” responsibility.
+If you detect such processes, you need to stop them before reassigning the "_Main TeamCity node_" responsibility.

-After switching the responsibility, you also need to update the IDs and hostnames of nodes in the [reverse proxy configuration](#Configuring+Reverse+HTTP+Proxy) and reload the proxy server configuration.
+After switching the responsibility, you also need to update the IDs and hostnames of nodes in the [reverse proxy configuration](#Proxy+Configuration) and reload the proxy server configuration.
 Otherwise, if you decide to start the former main node again, the proxy won’t be able to properly route agents and users.

 ### Installing Secondary Node